PRC at a Glance

 The Palestinian Return Centre PRC depends primarily on donations from people who believe in its cause.
 It accepts contributions in money from any source as long as there are no strings or conditions attached.
 Hence it urges all interested persons and investors to support its efforts.

-The founders of the PRC believe that the refugee issue is much larger than the efforts of any single institution, organization or grouping.
-For this reason the PRC wishes to share the responsibility of explaining this issue to the various stakeholders and work towards directing the final return of the refugees to Palestine.
+PRC believe that our cause is much larger than the efforts of a single institution, organisation or grouping.
+For this reason, the PRC wishes to share the responsibility of explaining this issue to the various stakeholders and work towards directing the final return of the refugees to Palestine.

 Short Link : https://prc.org.uk/en/page/3919